sosiristseng/sosiristseng.github.io/docs/windows/WSL2.md

 ## Mantenance

-### Update WSL kernel
+### Update kernel

-To (manually) update WSL kernel, run this script in Powershell with administrator privileges:
+To (manually) update the WSL kernel, run the following commands with administrator privileges:

 ```powershell
 wsl --shutdown